 Dysphoric Milk Ejection Reflex

 Breastfeeding your baby is a wonderful experience that has many benefits for both of you.
 However, experiencing some difficulties along the way is common and most issues you encounter, are problems with a simple solution.
-One of the less common difficulties is a condition called dysphoric milk ejection reflex, also known as D-MER.
+One of the less common challenges is a condition called dysphoric milk ejection reflex, also known as D-MER.

 What is D-MER?

 Dysphoria is an unpleasant or negative mood.
 Some lactating women find that they experience such emotions just before milk is released and this does not usually last for more than a few minutes each time.
-The point when milk is about to be released is commonly referred to as letdown.
+The point when milk is about to be released is commonly referred to as let-down.
 There are generally three levels of severity of this condition - mild, moderate and severe.
-This is dependent on the length and the intensity of the negative emotions.
+This is dependent on the length and intensity of the negative emotions.

 What Causes This Condition?

 Research suggests that Dopamine levels play a large part in causing D-MER.
 Dopamine controls the secretion of prolactin.
 For prolactin levels to rise, the levels of Dopamine must briefly drop.
 Prolactin triggers the release of milk from the breasts.
 Dopamine levels stabilize once the levels of prolactin have begun their climb.
-If the levels of Dopamine drop too quickly, or act inappropriately, then the mother will experience the symptoms of dysphoric milk ejection reflex.
+If the levels of Dopamine drop too quickly or act inappropriately, then the mother will experience the symptoms of dysphoric milk ejection reflex.